Goodbye Old RV Sewer Hose

-- On/Off Valve on the Hose End – I really like this feature.
-I have been at a few parks where the sewer system became plugged or overloaded and the drains backed up.
+- On/Off Valve on the Hose End – I like this feature.
+I have been at a few parks where the sewer system became plugged or overloaded, and the drains backed up.
 At least with this extra valve, I can shut the flow down quickly and not flood our campsite with the stinky stuff.

 - Great Extension Ability – The Waste Master hose measures 5 feet compressed and a whopping 20 feet fully extended.
-Unlike other RV sewer hoses, it stays in place to exactly where you extend it to without snapping back.
+Unlike other RV sewer hoses, it stays in place to exactly where you extend it without snapping back.

 - Hose End Caps – Waste Master hoses come with end caps to keep nasty odors in the sewer hose and not in or around the rig.

 The Flow Down comes with several sections of plastic half-piping and adjustable feet.
 It is a little more complex to deploy than my Camco Sidewinder hose support, but it has one feature that I like.
 The vertical metal support rods are independently adjustable.
 This makes it easy to support the hose over all obstacles or undulating terrain while maintaining a downward grade.
 I was impressed with how easy they were to adjust.
 They can also be used the other way around with knobs sitting on the ground for soft soils.

 Cam-Lock to Bayonet Adapter